 |Backend||Supported Python||Support PEP 621|

-name metadata), the above limitation of backends don't apply, since you don't need a build backend after all, and you can use a Python version up to
+the above limitation of backends does not apply.
+Therefore, if you don't need a build backend you can use any Python version

 Import the project from other package managers#

 If you are already using other package manager tools like Pipenv or Poetry, it is easy to migrate to PDM.

 import command so that you don't have to initialize the project manually, it now supports:

 - Flit's section in